← Back to profile

 Highlights

 • Highly interactive.
-Empowered by physics engine (Unreal Engine 4 in our case), we develop thousands of interactable items and characters.
-The interactions between the player and game objects and characters stimulate the player’s thinking and reasoning capabilities when acting as a detective.
+Empowered by the physics engine (Unreal Engine 4 in our case), we developed thousands of interactable items and characters.
+The interactions between the player and game objects and characters stimulate the player's thinking and reasoning capabilities when acting as a detective.

 • Immersive experience.
-The virtual reality nature of the game together detailed 3D models and textures provides extremely immersive experience for the player by simulating a realistic crime scene where every detail could reveal parts of the truth.
+The virtual reality nature of the game together with detailed 3D models and textures provides a deeply immersive experience for the player by simulating a realistic crime scene where every detail could reveal parts of the truth.

 • Freedom in puzzle-solving.
 The storyline of the game is non-linear and the player is free to discover clues in any order.
 Discovering any clue becomes an enjoyable process.